gabriel-feltes/gabriel-feltes/README.md

 ## 🚀 Featured Project: **GitHub Graph**
 [![GitHub Graph Demo](https://img.shields.io/badge/🌐_Live_Demo-Interactive_Graph-FF6B6B?style=for-the-badge)](https://gabriel-feltes.github.io/github-graph/)

-🔹**Extension project from the Computer Engineering community (UFSC, Brazil)**
+⭐ **Extension project from the Computer Engineering community (UFSC, Brazil)** ⭐

-**Calling All AI & Open-Source Contributors!**
+🚀 **Calling All AI & Open-Source Contributors!** 🚀

 This dynamic graph visualization tool is designed to grow with community input.

 🔹 **Click the website** to explore the project and its documentation

 🔹 **Contribute your AI knowledge** to add AI teaching resources to the dynamic graph!
+They are all built under the Markdown (.md) language rendering.

-🔹 Perfect for collaboration and expanding interconnections among AI techniques.
+🔹 Perfect for expanding interconnections among AI techniques.

 ---